CIF Temporary Works Coordinator Two Day Programme

 Training Course Information

 This innovative 2 day course is designed to provide those on site who have responsibility for supervising temporary works with the essential knowledge to deliver on this often contentious area of construction activity.
 It is also suitable for builders and specialist contractors, utilities, civil engineering contractors, supervisors, graduates and site engineers wishing to begin the educational journey to become competent Temporary Works Co-Ordinators.

-The course is based on Section 2 of BS5975:2008 +A1:2011 and includes one day tutor lead legislative guidance and a second day of workshop providing the essential practical aspect of Temporary Works Co ordination.
+The course is based on Section 2 of BS 5975:2008+A1:2011 and includes one day tutor lead legislative guidance and a second day of workshop providing the essential practical aspect of Temporary Works Co ordination.
 Detailed, well-designed course hand-outs are issued – but the program does not involve structural calculations.

 Aims and Objectives:

 - To clarify what constitutes ‘Temporary Works’ and familiarise delegates with Newly released BS 5975:2019 Code of Practice for temporary work procedures & the permissible stress design of falsework and the tools available to help with the process.

-- To allow delegates to appreciate the statutory requirements and Health and Safety roles and responsibilities relating to Temporary Works.
+- To allow delegates to appreciate the statutory requirements and Safety & Health roles and responsibilities relating to Temporary Works.